 What We Do

-To achieve our goals, we provide programs to approximately 500 children, youth and young adults at
+To achieve our goals, we provide programs to 470 children, youth and young adults at

 Programs offered at each branch include:

 Participants aged 8-21 spend one weekend each month, sleeping over at their respective houses in groups of 15 of their peers, along with the guidance of volunteer counselors.
 During these weekends, the participants discuss topics that are relevant to them, while enjoying fun social interactions in a welcoming environment.
 These weekend meetings empower the participants while also giving their families a weekend of reassurance knowing their children are in a supportive, educational, and loving place.

 The highlight of each year takes place over the summer, when hundreds of participants and volunteers attend summer camps throughout the country.
 The 5-day sleepaway camps include fun and exciting activities such as kayaking in the north, rock climbing in the south, hiking, volunteering in the community and more.

 The “House in the North” offers weekly accessible tennis classes for youth with disabilities.
 This enables them to realize their potential and experience success, thus increasing their self-confidence.

 4 |Rolling Forward Leadership Program

 Rolling Forward is a unique leadership program for teens aged 14-20.
 The program prepares them for the completion of high school by focusing on self advocacy skills, increasing self-esteem and self-worth, and exercising autonomy.
 The Rolling Forward program also includes a group project centered around giving back to the community or inspiring social change.

 The Young Adults program for ages 21 and up, provides training and support for young adults as they take their first steps towards integration into society.
 The program includes weekly group meetings, combined with weekly individual counseling sessions focusing on personal growth.